 We proved that the one-step-ahead estimation problem~\eqref{eq:kalman_generalized} coincides with a Kalman filter whose feedback and covariance propagation are given by DARE~\eqref{eq:kalman_covariance}.
-Additionally, we remark that the DARE~\eqref{eq:kalman_covariance} coincides with the DARE~\eqref{eq:dare}, if $(A,B)$ is replaced by $(A^\top,C^\top)$, which yields $L=K^\top$.
-Therefore, the controller matching procedure also applies to linear observers and can be used to formulate MHE problems which match any desired linear observer which provides asymptotically vanishing state-estimation errors.
-Given the full equivalence with the control problem we do not discuss further details about the estimation problem.
+Note that~\eqref{eq:kalman_covariance} coincides with~\eqref{eq:dare}, if $(A,B)$ is replaced by $(A^\top,C_y^\top)$, such that $L=K^\top$.
+Therefore, the controller matching procedure also applies to linear observers and can be used to formulate MHE problems which match any desired linear observer yielding asymptotically stable state-estimation errors.